IntusFacultas-Hobby/library/README.md

 To run:

 1. Clone into a directory
-2. Create a .env with a SECRET_KEY="somesecretkey" and DEBUG=True
+2. cd into project directory
-3. cd into project directory
+3. Create a .env with a SECRET_KEY="somesecretkey" and DEBUG=True in the config directory
 4. (Optional) create a new virtual environment if you don't want to pollute your global pip space
 5. pip install -r requirements.txt
 6. python manage.py migrate